Top Tips for Dementia Caregiving

 14. Trust your instincts.

 You know more than anyone else how much you as a caregiver and a loved one can handle without feeling overwhelmed.
 If an event or group of visitors feels like it may be stressful or troublesome give yourself permission to reschedule or decline.

-What are some of your tried and true caregiver tips during the holidays?
-Share your suggestions with us in the comments below.
+What are some of your tried and true dementia caregiving tips during the holidays?
+We’d like to hear your suggestions in the comments below.